Donald Trump slaps tariffs on Mexico over border crisis

 President Trump announced a new emergency 5% tariff on all goods imported from Mexico, saying it was the only way to get America’s southern neighbor to step up and do more to stop the flow of migrants.

-The tariffs will take effect June 10, Mr. Trump said, casting the move as a humanitarian urgency.
+The tariffs will take effect June 10, and will increase to 10% on July 1, 15% in August, and so on, until the situation is resolved.

+The president cast the move as a humanitarian urgency.

 “Gang members, smugglers, human traffickers, and illegal drugs and narcotics of all kinds are pouring across the southern border and directly into our communities,” he said in a statement.
 “Thousands of innocent lives are taken every year as a result of this lawless chaos.
 It must end NOW!”